Varve Chronology

 Testing Other Dating Methods

 Because varves provide year-by-year counting, they serve as an independent check on radiocarbon dating.
-Studies like Lake Suigetsu and the Cariaco Basin use varve counts to calibrate radiocarbon dates.
+Studies like Lake Suigetsu1 and the Cariaco Basin3 use varve counts to calibrate radiocarbon dates.

 Year-by-Year Detail